Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Example: Calculating the saltation matrix for a ball dropping on a slanted surface

 \section{Example: Calculating the saltation matrix for a ball dropping on a slanted surface}

-One of the simplest examples of a hybrid system is a 2D point mass (ball) falling and hitting a flat surface, as shown in Fig. \ref{fig:ball-drop-covariance}.
+One of the simplest toy examples of a hybrid system is a 2D point mass (ball) falling and hitting a flat surface, as shown in Fig. \ref{fig:ball-drop-covariance}.
 Intuitively, the impact should eliminate variations normal to the constraint in both position and velocity.
-This section presents the computation of the saltation matrix for this example and how it confirms the collapse of variations normal to the constraint.
+This section presents the computation of the saltation matrix for two versions of this example: frictionless sliding and fully constrained motion due to static friction, and how both cases confirm the collapse of variations normal to the constraint.
+The insights from the section will aid in understanding the calculation of the saltation matrix for a more general class of rigid body systems described in the following section.